Common.Elements.Image.Internal

 https://sedpekat.gr/trash-art-me-perivallontiko-minyma-i-synerga/?fbclid=IwY2xjawKXGQhleHRuA2FlbQIxMQABHgyGHG3yJ6wTgMqJq988XFMLJjlW5M9nX3qJ0HyRGNIJ5S4KO3cb-jIlwNrP_aem__IqD55q--kdkI63uxMQsmw

-On December 17, IN-PLANET had the pleasure of presenting the innovative project "Unplugging for Brighter Future: Internet and Social Media Addiction" to the Vocational Training Institute of Glyfada as part of the Erasmus+ Days event.
+On December 17 of 2024, IN-PLANET had the pleasure of presenting the innovative project "Unplugging for Brighter Future: Internet and Social Media Addiction" to the Vocational Training Institute of Glyfada as part of the Erasmus+ Days event.

 The event kicked off with an introduction to the Erasmus+ program, highlighting the incredible opportunities it offers both locally and across Europe.
 This was an exciting moment for young students, as they learned about the many ways Erasmus+ can enhance their educational journey and broaden their horizons.